SohomNandy/ReinforcedReptile/README.md

 ## Project Components

-1. **Theoretical Foundation**: In-depth study of Reinforcement Learning and Deep Q Learning concepts.
+1. **Theoretical Foundation**: Learning the basics of Reinforcement Learning and Deep Q Learning concepts.

 2. **Game Environment**: Development of a customized Snake game using Pygame, designed specifically for AI interaction.